Spanish destroyer José Luis Díez

-She was named after Teniente de Navío José Luis Díez y Pérez Muñoz.
+She was named after Ship-of-the-Line Lieutenant (Spanish Teniente de navío) José Luis Díez y Pérez Muñoz.

 Civil War

 The ship sailed into Biscay in 1936 and was anchored off Santurce for some time.
 She received the nickname Pepe el del puerto ("Joe of the harbor"), for her perceived inactivity.

-On 20 April 1937, she was involved in a friendly fire incident when her anti-aircraft guns shot down Felipe del Río's Polikarpov I-15.
+On 20 April 1937, she was involved in a friendly fire incident when her anti-aircraft guns shot down flying ace Felipe del Río's Polikarpov I-15.
 The gunners mistook the aircraft for a German fighter.